serverlessworkflow/sdk-typescript/README.md

 The SDK includes a validation function to check if objects conform to the expected schema.
 This function ensures that your workflow objects are correctly structured and meet the required specifications.

 The `validate` function is directly exported and can be used as `validate('Workflow', workflowObject)`.

+### Other Tools
+The SDK also ships tools to build directed graph and MermaidJS flowcharts from a workflow.

 ## Getting Started